josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 It names something more specific.

-**Atzmi Yisrael exists where an external object called “Israel” has become incorporated into the person's self-concept strongly enough that the condition of that object can affect the integrity of the self.**
+**Atzmi Yisrael exists where an external representation of Israel — particularly Medinat Yisrael — has become incorporated into the person's self-concept strongly enough that the condition of that object can affect the integrity of the self.**

-The direction of incorporation matters:
+The basic movement is:

+> **Medinat Yisrael → Atzmi Yisrael**

+Or, more generally:

-> **Israel → self**
+> **external Israel → incorporated into self**

-An external Israel becomes part of the psychological architecture through which the person understands who they are.

-That external object may contain several things at once:

-- Medinat Yisrael;
+The incorporated representation may carry much more than the institutions of the state itself.

+It may contain:

-- ideas about Jewish sovereignty;
+- Jewish sovereignty;
 - collective Jewish survival;
 - refuge and safety;
 - Zionism;
 - family or communal narratives;
-- historical responses to persecution or the Shoah;
+- responses to persecution or the Shoah;
+- ideas about Jewish political agency;
-- beliefs about Jewish moral or political agency.
+- ideas about Jewish moral agency;
+- narratives of return;
+- expectations placed upon Israel as a Jewish project.

 These components need not be consciously distinguished.

-The important feature is that **Israel has become self-referential**.
+The important feature is that **the external Israel has become self-referential**.

 Information about Israel can therefore become information about *me*.